Review – Civilization 4: Colonization?

 Throughout the history of Xbox Live there have been several games that have been the most played at any given time, but no one had a doubt as to which would eventually become the undisputed champion.
 Nothing, it seemed, could top Halo 3.
 Now here we are, in the month of March, and Halo 3 is in an almost weekly battle for number one.
 Its competition is one of the top games of 2008, a title that was a guaranteed success, but which no one thought would become a viable contender against Bungie’s Goliath.
 That game, of course, is Call of Duty 4, and after just a couple of rounds of play you will see what the fuss is about.

-Developer Infinity Ward has been making quality multiplayer games since the original Call of Duty – CoD 3 was made for multiplayer enhancements more than anything. → What is word?
-Baby don’t read me.
+Developer Infinity Ward has been making quality multiplayer games since the original Call of Duty – CoD 3 was made for multiplayer enhancements more than anything.
+This time they have outdone themselves by offering one of the most complete experiences on any platform. → 2 h4rdc0r3 4 U.

 Review – Call of Duty 4 Single Player